Wussten Sie, dass WordPress Ihre Website automatisch aktualisieren kann? In einigen Fällen kann das auch Plugins und Themes umfassen.

 If WP could guarantee all plugins are upgraded to work with new updates before they deploy, then sure, it makes sense.
 But that will never happen in an open source world.

-11. Nicole Kavanagh says
+Nicole Kavanagh

-I totally agree with the WordPress Automatic Updates.
+I totally agree with the Wordpress Automatic Updates.

 As a business owner and selling wordpress extensions, our business model arrived just in time.